 - Conform to the aims and scope of the journal as outlined on this website

 - Contain a cover letter as an attachment (.doc or google doc) with an abstract of the article, as well as your contact information.
 If you would like to prepare a second abstract in a non-English language, we encourage that practice to promote international readership.
-The cover letter should be clearly labeled with your name and article title, such as—DS Cover Letter: Your Name, Article Title.
+The cover letter should be clearly labelled with your name and article title, such as—DS Cover Letter: Your Name, Article Title.

-- Contain your essay as an attachment (.doc or google doc), prepared for blind review, with a clearly labeled title such as—DS Submission: Article Title.
+- Contain your essay as an attachment (.doc or google doc), prepared for blind review, with a clearly labelled title such as—DS Submission: Article Title.

 Your essay should follow the following formatting guidelines:

 - 5-8k words (preferably), submitted as a single paginated file.

 - Follow the Chicago Manual of Style “Notes and Bibliography” format, with citations included as footnotes (rather than endnotes).
 Please do not use Author/Date formatting.
 See http://www.

 - Include a complete bibliography, formatted according to the CMS.